Charly-2/Tasmota-TD3511-MBus/README.md

 After correct initialisation the smart meter starts sending packets with data.

 ### Main View
-You can see the values in the Main-View of Tasmota:
+You can see the values in the Tasmota WEB-UserInterface Main-View:

 <img src='images/TD3511MBUS-Tasmota-LoRa - Main Menu.png' width='400'>